Fixing MySQL Replication Lag: Common Causes and Solutions

 • Cause: If the replica's schema is different from the source or it lacks essential indexes, queries applied by the SQL thread might run much slower than on the source.
 This can happen due to schema drift or intentional differences (e.g., different reporting indexes on replica).

-• Diagnosis: Similar to CPU/I/O bottlenecks, but specific queries in Slave_SQL_Running_State or the slow query log on the replica might indicate the problem.
+• Diagnosis: Similar to CPU/I/O bottlenecks, but specific queries in the replica SQL thread state or the slow query log on the replica might indicate the problem.
 Compare EXPLAIN plans for identical queries on source and replica.

 • Solution: